raulcostajunior/fludoku/README.md

 group has 16 positions to be filled by numbers from 1 to 16.

-The generation of Sudoku puzzles of dimensions 16 and 25, especially when `PuzzleDifficulty` is set to `medium` or `high`, and can be a lengthy process, taking several minutes (or even hours).
+The generation of Sudoku puzzles of dimensions 16 and 25, especially when `PuzzleDifficulty` is set to `medium` or `high`, can be a lengthy process, taking several minutes (or even hours).
 A timeout argument, in seconds, can be specified to the `generateSudokuPuzzle` function.
-The default timeout is 15 seconds.
+The default timeout is `infinite` (no timeout).
+Internally, any negative value for the timeout is interpreted as `infinite`.

+A Flutter application demoing some non-obvious aspects of using the `Fludoku` package can be found in the [fludoku_demo](https://github.com/raulcostajunior/fludoku_demo) public Github repository.

 ## Tests